 A Primer on Business Assets for High Technology Startups

-As a startup, you might have “real” or financial assets in the following categories
+A startup has “real” or financial assets in the following categories

 - Bank accounts